tomecko/rick-and-morty/README.md

 https://rick-and-morty.tomaszoledzki.pl/ (deployed via CircleCI)

-Note: `rickandmortyapi` seems to be misconfigured, sometimes it does not respond with data for me, sometimes it does :)
+Note: `rickandmortyapi` seems to be misconfigured, sometimes it does not respond with data for me, sometimes it does :) Works like a charm on localhost.

 ## Quick Start